nkthiebaut/reinforcement-learning-lecture-notes/Course1_IntroToRL/week_4_policy_evaluation_and_iteration/policy_evaluation_and_iteration.md

 ### Value iteration

-One sweep of policy evaluation over all the states is followed by a greedy policy iteration step.
+One "sweep" of policy evaluation over all the states is followed by a greedy policy iteration step.

 ![image-20200422010928912](assets/image-20200422010928912.png)

 ### Synchronous vs Asynchronous Dynamic Programming

+TODO

-### Alertnatives to Dynamic Programming for policy improvement
+### Alternatives to Dynamic Programming for policy improvement

 #### Monte-Carlo sampling